dgcook95/autodns/README.md

+These are small helper scripts developed for personal use, thus not much effort was put forth into making them user-agnostic.

 ## cidrCalc.py
 - Small utility script that takes in a CIDR block as an argument and returns the first and last IP of the range.
 Can optionally iterate through the range to print every IP.